Ukraine crisis updates: What to know as tensions rise

 WHAT IS HAPPENING ON THE DIPLOMATIC FRONT?

-Presidential advisers from Russia, Ukraine, Germany and France are holding diplomatic negotiations in Paris amid the growing worries that Russia could invade Ukraine.
+Presidential advisers from Russia, Ukraine, Germany and France held diplomatic negotiations in Paris amid the growing worries that Russia could invade Ukraine.

 Several rounds of high-stakes diplomacy have failed to yield any breakthroughs, and tensions escalated further this week.